huxiangyun/kaggle_CreditCardFraudDetection/README.md

 <b>
   1) outliers for class-0(not fraud) is way more than class-1(fraud).
 So we can know that fetures of fraud classes are following a pattern.
-  2) We also know that some of the features are rightly skewed(V1, V2, V8 etc.), some are leftly skewed(v7 etc.) but most of them follow normal distribution (V4, V11, V13, V15 etc.)
+  2) We also know that some of the features are rightly skewed(V1, V2, V8 etc.), some are leftly skewed(v7 etc.) but most of them follow normal distribution (V4, V11, V13, V15 etc.)</b>

 <table>
   <tr>